rusthero/README/README.md

 ### Hi :)

 I am a student who enjoys programming in their free time.
-I like programming in Rust, Java, and Python, and I have a passion for working on web and networking projects.
-I also have experience creating mods for games like Minecraft.
+I like programming in Rust, Java, and Lua, and I have a passion for working on web and networking projects.
+I love creating mods and tools for games which I play like Minecraft.

 > Feel free to join my Discord or send an email.